Canadian teen wins $1K a week for life on 1st lottery ticket

-The Canadian Press reports Charlie Lagarde was celebrating with a bottle of champagne and a $4 scratch-off ticket earlier this month when she hit the grand prize in the Gagnant a Vie lottery.
+Charlie Lagarde was celebrating with a bottle of champagne and a $4 scratch-off ticket earlier this month when she hit the grand prize in the Gagnant a Vie lottery.
+The prize would be worth just over $775 per week in American dollars.

 She was joined by family and friends when she collected the first payment on Monday.